NVIDIA-NeMo/Run/docs/learning-resources/tutorials/manage-multiple-runs.md

 modality: "text-only"
 ---

+(manage-multiple-runs)=
 (running-your-first-experiment)=

-# Run Your First Experiment
+# Manage Multiple Runs with Experiment and Partial

 Learn how to use NeMo Run's `Experiment` and `Partial` classes to organize and run your machine learning experiments.